unibe-geodata-modelling/2021-glacier-evolution-model/README.md

   - edit_dhm25.tif -> Elevation model of 1998 clipt to the 2016 glacier extend.
 Reprojected from CH1903/LV03 to CH1903+/LV95.
   - substract_glacier_tsanfleuon.tif -> this is the difference in glacier thickness between 1998 and 2016.
   - a PNG plot of the parametrication
-  - a .txt file with the parametrication data frame ready to run the Delta-H Implemention Script -> includes:
+  - a .txt file with the parametrication data-frame ready to run the Delta-H Implemention script -> includes:

           normalized_elevation_range ; band_elevation ; normalized_ice_thickness_change  ; ice_thickness_change; low_lim; up_lim ; band_area